 Kia Optima Review

-- "Optima aims to deliver upscale accoutrements and a sporty, driver-oriented demeanor at bargain prices, and it mostly succeeds." -- Consumer Guide
+- "With the Optima, Kia strives to provide high-end features and an engaging driving experience at bargain prices, and it mostly succeeds." -- Consumer Guide

 Other Cars to Consider

-The 2013 Kia Optima comes in four trims: LX, EX, SX and new-for-2013 SXL.
+The five-seat, front-wheel drive Kia Optima comes in five trims: LX, EX, SX, SX Turbo and SXL Turbo.
 The Kia Optima Hybrid is reviewed separately.
-LX and EX models have the base four-cylinder engine, while SX and SXL trims get the turbocharged variant.
-All models have an automatic transmission.
-The Kia Optima was completely remodeled for the 2011 model year and has undergone only minor changes since, so this overview uses applicable research and reviews from 2011, 2012 and 2013.
+LX, EX and SX models have a four-cylinder engine, while SX Turbo and SXL Turbo models have a turbocharged four.
+All models have a six-speed automatic transmission.
+The Kia Optima was last fully redesigned for the 2011 model year and has seen only minor changes since, so this overview uses applicable research and reviews from the 2011 through 2015 model years.